10 Things to Do in Vienna in October

 I can think of a long list of reasons, including monuments, museums, palaces, gastronomy and shows, for you to visit Vienna in October.

 Vienna is a romantic city filled with exceptional architecture, a wealth of museums, activities and events.
-When the gates open for the Viennale, the Wiener Wiesn folklore festival comes alive, the best of local gastronomy meets the Oktoberfest, and the amazing Halloween celebration along the Prater, it's clear that the best month of the year to visit Vienna has arrived.
+When the gates open for the Viennale, the Wiener Wiesn folklore festival comes into its own, the best of local gastronomy meets the Oktoberfest, and the mind-blowing Halloween celebration along the Prater, it's clear that the best month of the year to visit Vienna has arrived.

 In October the temperature is usually perfect for enjoying the parks, monuments, gardens and the many attractions.
 It's 31 days of festive atmosphere.
 Whether you're looking for a weekend getaway or a stopover before Innsbruck, there are plenty of things to see and do in Vienna in October.